![]() |

 The Canon LE-10 followed the Pocketronic and uses red

-LED-modules manufactured by Texas Instruments to display the 10-digit results.
+LED-modules manufactured by Texas Instruments to display the 10-digit results

-In Texas Instrument's history of calculator chips the LE-10
+In Texas Instrument's history of

-Pocketronic you will find in the LE-10 only two chips of a later generation but
+plays an important role.
+If you remember the three LSI-circuits of the Pocketronic, you will find in the LE-10 only two chips of a later generation but

-one step in front of the single-chip calculator chip.
+one step towards the single-chip calculator chip.

 The same chip set was used in the desktop calculator L100A introduced in the year 1971.